-One of the major tasks of a BGP speaker is to evaluate different paths to a destination network from its border gateways at that network, select the best one, apply appropriate policy constraints, and then advertise it to all of its BGP neighbors.
+One of the major tasks of a BGP speaker is to evaluate different paths from itself to a set of destination covered by an address prefix, select the best one, apply appropriate policy constraints, and then advertise it to all of its BGP neighbors.
 The key issue is how different paths are evaluated and compared.
 In traditional distance vector protocols (e.g., RIP) there is only one metric (e.g., hop count) associated with a path.
 As such, comparison of different paths is reduced to simply comparing two numbers.
 A complication in Inter-AS routing arises from the lack of a universally agreed-upon metric among AS's that can be used to evaluate external paths.
 Rather, each AS may have its own set of criteria for path evaluation.

-A BGP speaker builds a routing database consisting of the set of all feasible paths and the list of networks reachable through each path.
-For purposes of precise discussion, it's useful to consider the set of feasible paths for a given destination network.
+A BGP speaker builds a routing database consisting of the set of all feasible paths and the list of destinations (expressed as address prefixes) reachable through each path.
+For purposes of precise discussion, it's useful to consider the set of feasible paths for a set of destinations associated with a given address prefix.
 In most cases, we would expect to find only one feasible path.
 However, when this is not the case, all feasible paths should be maintained, and their maintenance speeds adaptation to the loss of the primary path.
 Only the primary path at any given time will ever be advertised.

-The path selection process can be formalized by defining a complete order over the set of all feasible paths to a given destination network.
+The path selection process can be formalized by defining a complete order over the set of all feasible paths to a set of destinations associated with a given address prefix.
 One way to define this complete order is to define a function that maps each full AS path to a non-negative integer that denotes the path's degree of preference.
 Path selection is then reduced to applying this function to all feasible paths and choosing the one with the highest degree of preference.